it-dept-cis/RABET-V-Pilot/docs/source/Activities/Architecture_Review_Methodology.md

 ### 1 Start

-Once the provider has completed their submission, the architecture review may start after the [process](/Appendices/RABET-V_Glossary.md#process) review or in parallel if needed and deemed feasible.
+Once the provider has completed their submission, the architecture review may start after the [process](/Appendices/RABET-V_Glossary.md#process) review or in parallel if deemed feasible.

 ### 2 Build system architecture

 [Threat](/Appendices/RABET-V_Glossary.md#threat) modeling and analysis is used to build the security architecture viewpoint.
 It also aids in the development of the system and software architecture diagrams.
 Threat modeling takes the provider submitted architectural documentation as input along with interview sessions with individuals that possess knowledge about the system and software architecture.
 The security control families provided by the application are enumerated using the threat modeling methodology.

-The output of the threat analysis is to built out a system level architecture and to provide the first round of architecture maturity scoring at the system level.
+The output of the system architecture analysis is a built-out system level architecture and first round of architecture maturity scoring at the system level.
 This information is then passed on to the software architecture review.

 ### 3 Perform threat analysis